 - Demonstrated interest in East or Southeast Asia

 - Quality of the service project proposal

 How to Apply

-- To apply for the Freeman-Asia Scholarship, you must select a Drexel-approved study abroad program and meet with an advisor from the Office of Global Engagement.
+To apply for Freeman-ASIA, you must select a Drexel-approved study abroad program and meet with an advisor from the Office of Global Engagement.

 ; Fulbright U.S. Student Program